fosteringai/fosteringai.github.io/content/post/AI_at_schools/index.md

   Maria Manuel Leitão Marques [Member of the European Parliament and Member of the Special Committee on Artificial Intelligence in the Digital Age AIDA] *online

   Liliana Carrillo [Founding Director of CollectiveUP, co-founder of the European Digital Development Alliance and co-founder of Shine Your Light ]

+  Joana  Miranda [Executive Coordinator for Teatro Braga Media Arts]

 * 13:00 Lunch
 * 14:30 Workshops